PrathameshBhagat/Micro-Project/README.md

 # Note :
 The folders LCam and m are not the part of this project they are for other uses.
-LCam is for a vedio calling website available at :   https://prathameshbhagat.000webhostapp.com/LCam
+LCam is for a video calling website available at :   https://prathameshbhagat.000webhostapp.com/LCam

 Just share the link to more than one device and pass any red warning Chrome or Google gives.
 # Project